scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/listeners.rst

 .. automethod:: scrutiny.sdk.listeners.BaseListener.prune_subscriptions

 Each listener has a :meth:`start()<scrutiny.sdk.listeners.BaseListener.start>` and a :meth:`stop()<scrutiny.sdk.listeners.BaseListener.stop>` method.
-These methods launches an internal thread that will handle each new value updates.
+These methods launch an internal thread that will handle each new value updates.

 .. automethod:: scrutiny.sdk.listeners.BaseListener.start